-Our new Safari Tens have a queen-sized bed with soft mattresses and quality sheets, pine furniture, fans, electric lights, wood stoves and heaters and even WIFI.
-The tent platform is in the trees, with a veranda, outdoor chairs and a small enclosure with a portable toilet and sink.
-A short walk takes you to showers and additional toilets.
-There is also an area for barbequing and outdoor dining and a great deck for relaxing and drinks high up in the trees.
-Our hot tubs under the stars are also nearby (reserve your private time in advance or on arrival).
+Our new Bell, Explorer and Safari glamping tents have a variety of sleeping options – queen, king, two queens, a queen and a twin — with soft mattresses and quality sheets, pine furniture, fans, electric lights, wood pellet stoves and heaters.
+The glamping tent platforms are in the trees, with a veranda, outdoor chairs and a small enclosure with a portable toilet and sink.
+A short walk takes you to a new building with showers and toilets in private bathrooms.
+There is an area for barbequing and outdoor dining.
+Our hot tubs under the stars are also nearby.
+(Reserve your private hot tub time on our website in advance of your arrival.
+See the scheduling app under “Activities”).
 Glamping is a far cry from the days of camping on air mattresses with sleeping bags!

 Access to all Amenities

-Our glamping guests have full access to the amenities and are welcome at the complimentary breakfast in the Manor House.
-We have mountain bikes and walking trails for those who want to explore nature and the nearby Digdeguash tidal bay and waterfall.
+Our glamping guests have full access to the amenities and receive the complimentary breakfast in the Manor House.
+We have walking trails for those who want to explore nature and close by is the Digdeguash tidal bay and waterfall.

-Glamping is often considered a new concept because the word was added to the dictionary in 2016.
+Glamping is often considered a new concept because the word was only added to the dictionary in 2016.
 However, historical records and paintings reveal its popularity among the European aristocracy from the 1500s.
-The English kings and a few hundred friends were known to erect more than a thousand tents for a summer holiday of “glamping”, furnishing the compound with beds, tables and chairs and oriental carpets from their castles.
-African safaris brought an unprecedented luxury to camping in the early 1920s that has now spread around the globe.
+The English kings and a few hundred friends were known to erect more than a thousand tents for a summer holiday of “glamping”, furnishing the compound with beds, tables, chairs and oriental carpets from their castles.
+African safaris brought an unprecedented luxury to camping in the early 1920s that has now spread around the globe as “Glamping.”